JaminMartin/pyet-mc/README.md

 ```
 File not found, check your inputs or consider running a simulation with these parameters
 ```
 This will also return a None type, which must be handled accordingly, such as using a Python match statement.
-However, most likely you won't run into this as the `Interaction..sim_single_cross()` method implements this before it runs anyway.
+However, most likely you won't run into this as the `Interaction.sim_single_cross()` method implements this before it runs anyway.
 If the query does return, it will return a Numpy array of our interaction components.
 In that case, the following is also displayed:

 ```
 file found in cache, returning interaction components